manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ## Performance
 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

+>The application will be deployed to a machine with 8GB of RAM.

 >The complexity analysis must be accompanied by the observation of the execution time of the algorithms for inputs of variable size in order to observe the asymptotic behaviour.